 More troubling is the fact that what we refer to simply as “Chinese” is actually a whole family of languages conveniently lumped into a single category.
 “Hindi” is also used as a catchall term to cover numerous dialects and sub-dialects.
-And we’ve not yet acknowledged the unreliability of data sources, collected at different times by different institutions.
+We haven’t even yet acknowledged the unreliability of data sources, collected at different times by different institutions.

 But then again, who doesn’t love a good list?

-Numbers vary widely — Ethnologue puts the number of native speakers at almost 1.2 billion native speakers, roughly a billion of whom speak Mandarin — but there is no doubt of its clout.
+Numbers vary widely — Ethnologue puts the number of native speakers at almost 1.2 billion native speakers, roughly a billion of whom speak Mandarin — but there’s no doubt it’s the most spoken language in the world.
 If you wish to learn a language that one in six people in the world speak, this is the one for you.
-A tonal language with pictograms, it will certainly keep you busy.
+Seeing as Chinese is a tonal language that uses logograms, it will certainly keep you busy.

-If we are only to look at native speakers, Spanish has its nose in front of English with about 400 million speakers.
+If we were only to look at native speakers, Spanish has its nose in front of English with about 400 million speakers.
 If you want a language that will open up whole continents to you, Spanish is your best bet.
 As with all the languages on this list, the politics of language and associated identity are highly disputed: ask Catalan or Quechua speakers if Spanish is their local tongue and you will get a very different answer.
 But it is certainly the primary language of most of South and Central America, Spain, and, ahem, large swathes of the US.

-If you’re reading this article you may be one of the 360 million-odd native English speakers, or one of the half a billion people who speak it as a second language.
+If you’re reading this article, you may be one of the 360 million-odd native English speakers, or one of the half a billion people who speak it as a second language.
 This indicates the remarkable success of English as the lingua franca of business, travel and international relations.
-The relative ease with which English can be picked up (especially compared with Chinese) and the pervasive soft power of US culture mean that English will continue to dominate the world stage.
+The relative ease with which English can be picked up (especially compared with Chinese) and the pervasive soft power of US culture means that English will continue to dominate the world stage.
 For some, English is still synonymous with opportunity and a better quality of life.